Victoriaaaali/SpeechCraft/README.md

 ```
 In this example it is assumed that previously a speaker with name "my_new_speaker" was created with the create_speaker_embedding endpoint.

 # Cloud environments

 All settings relevant for execution are stored in settings.py and adjustable via environment variables.
 When run in docker or a cloud environment, just set the environment variables accordingly.

+# Comparison to other t2s libraries

+- Coqui-TTS: Does NOT easily run on windows.
+Supports more different models.

+# Disclaimer
+This repository is a merge of the orignal [bark repository](https://github.com/suno-ai/bark) and [bark-voice-cloning-HuBert-quantizer](https://github.com/gitmylo/bark-voice-cloning-HuBERT-quantizer/blob/master/readme.md) by [gitmylo](https://github.com/gitmylo)
+The credit goes to the original authors.
+Like the original authors, I am also not responsible for any misuse of this repository.
+Use at your own risk, and please act responsibly.

 # Contribute